 Cliff understands that successfully handling a client’s development project isn’t just knowing the law, sometimes it means getting his hands dirty.
 If that means touring a condemned building with a structural engineer or walking a neighborhood to take decibel readings as part of a report on noise pollution, so be it.

-A member of the Corporate Department, Cliff practices real estate and development law.
+He practices real estate and development law.
 His experience includes advising and representing clients in appearances before planning commissions, zoning boards, city councils and courts.
 He is proficient in development issues and has successfully handled development projects from acquisition through entitlement and financing to construction.

 Cliff thrives on guiding a project along the shortest possible route through the entitlement process.
-Sometimes this is a lengthy rezoning effort but, often, there are alternatives that can save clients time and money.
+Sometimes this is a lengthy rezoning effort, but, often, there are alternatives that can save clients time and money.
 He believes his success stems from an ability to understand both his client’s needs and concerns held by city officials or prospective neighbors.

 That’s why when neighborhood residents were concerned about a client’s plans to remove a historic structure that wasn’t habitable, he toured the building with a structural engineer to make sure he understood the issue.
 And when another neighborhood was concerned about a client’s plans to add a bus company workshop and dispatch facility near their property, Cliff took decibel readings himself and presented the results to the local planning commission.
 After proving the additions wouldn’t add any significant noise to the area, the plan was approved.